sagarreddypatil/portfolio-website/posts/projects/cms-avi-sw.md

 └── Makefile <- User-friendly build script, calls CMake
 ```

-Finally, there's a top level `Makefile` which handles dependencies, compilation,
+Finally, there's a top-level `Makefile` which handles dependencies, compilation,
 and generating the compilation database (for intellisense)

-Though Doxygen _is_ used for generating documentation, it's not really commonly
+Though Doxygen _is_ used for generating documentation, it's not commonly
 used, and we usually just refer to the docstrings.

 The dependencies for flight software development are very minimal, needing only